 “I know the struggles they’ve been through,” he said.
 “In my time here, going into my eighth year, I’m the fifth principal that this school has had, so there’s been a lot of change, a lot of uncertainty.”

-Nelson will start as the new principal of CEPS this upcoming 2019-20 school year.
-He has been part of the school since 2012 and worked in various leadership positions.
+Nelson will start the upcoming school year as CEPS principal.
+He has been part of the district since 2012, working in various leadership positions.

 “I hope that they can look at me and see someone who has started here, who has stayed here and wants to be here,” he said.

 Nelson grew up in Delevan and received his bachelor’s degree in Spanish from UW-Madison.
-After teaching 4-year-old children for a year, he realized he wanted to continue being an educator.
+After teaching 4-year-old children for a year, he realized he wanted to become an educator.
 He received his master’s degree in special education from UW-Whitewater.

 He began teaching special education at McFarland Primary School (MPS) in 2012 and remained in that position for three years.
 He said working with and building relationships with teachers and students was one of the best parts of the position.

 In addition to working with students at CEPS, he volunteers with Big Brothers Big Sisters.
-He and his little brother, a 10-year-old boy from Sun Prairie, enjoy cooking, playing games and reading together.
-Nelson also has a pet hedgehog who sometimes goes to work with him at CEPS.
+He and his little brother enjoy cooking, playing games and reading together.
+Nelson’s pet hedgehog makes the occasional visit to CEPS.

 “All of my experience has been with elementary-aged students, and I feel like because of that, I’ve kind of honed my ability to connect with them and get down on their level,” he said.

-He had the opportunity to become the teacher on special assignment (TOSA) for both MPS and the Conrad Elvehjem Early Learning Center when it was for kindergarten and early childhood students.
+He had the opportunity to become the teacher on special assignment (TOSA) for both MPS and the former Conrad Elvehjem Early Learning Center.
 He worked with the principal to support teachers and implement new school policies.

 He said the opportunity to work with more teachers so more students were impacted made him excited to pursue a leadership role.
 While his was still TOSA, he received his license as a principal and director of instruction from Virterbo University.